The Rise of the Bandra Girl

 That’s what makes the Bandra Girl more than a punchline.
 She isn’t a real person, and she isn’t a villain.
 She’s a composite, shaped by repetition and reward.

 What began as a joke has acquired authority.
-Not because it’s the most accurate representation of urban life, but because it’s the easiest one for the internet to recognise, amplify, and sell.
+Not because it’s the most accurate representation of urban life, but because it’s the easiest one for the internet to recognize, amplify, and sell.

 The Bandra Girl doesn’t reflect who we are.
 She reflects what platforms know how to see, what advertisers know how to package, and what culture has learned to reward.